LindaKjellberg/Soil-Moisture-Monitoring-System/soilSensor/soilSensor/readMe.md

 - Verify that the hardware connections match the pin configurations in the Arduino sketch.
 - Make sure the MySQL database is running and accessible with the provided credentials.

-Feel free to reach out if you encounter any issues or have further questions!
+Feel free to contribute, report issues, or suggest improvements!